jessicaxafranski/jessicaxafranski/README.md

 technologies, solving problems, incrementally improving products and gathering feedback improvements.I’ve been working the past years as a Product Owner, Scrum Business Analyst with an interest in Agile methodologies.

-* Studyng about new product approaches
+* Pronouns: she/her 👩‍🦰
-* Pronouns: she/her
+* Studyng about new product approache and data 👀

 ## Contact